 Fares and Zones

-You can apply for a refund of any unused myki money, unused myki pass or part used myki pass at any time by completing the myki Refund and Reimbursement form.
+You can apply for a refund of any unused myki money, unused myki pass or part used myki pass at any time, more information can be found on the PTV website

 Public transport zoning (Melbourne)

 Melbourne public transport zones changed from January 1 2015, the whole network is now classed as Zone 1.

 This means you pay one price to travel to/from La Trobe University and beyond.